CFPB official sues Trump administration over Mulvaney appointment

 On Saturday morning, the White House defended Trump's choice of Mulvaney as the consumer agency's acting director, calling it a "typical, routine move."

-Mulvaney and his team are not expecting a showdown at the agency Monday morning, a source close to the OMB director told CNN.
+Mulvaney and his team were not expecting a showdown at the agency Monday morning, a source close to the OMB director told CNN.
 They view Mulvaney's appointment as something that the Justice Department, consumer agency lawyers and staff agree upon and expect a normal transition, the source said.

+He was given full access to the CFPB director's office Monday morning with "full cooperation" from its staff, a senior White House official told CNN, adding that Mulvaney brought doughnuts for his new staff.

 Arkansas Sen. Tom Cotton, a member of the Banking Committee and longtime critic of the Consumer Financial Protection Bureau, called English's lawsuit "just the latest lawless action" by the agency, which he labeled "rogue" and "unconstitutional" in a statement Sunday night.